-When I spotted these lovely teacups at my favorite Goodwill of Orange County store, I knew I had to have them and find a way to display them.
-Not only do they look so pretty, the aroma is amazing.
+When I spotted these lovely teacups at my favorite thrift store, I knew I had to have them and find a way to display them.
+Not only do they look so pretty, but the aroma from the herbs is also amazing.

 You can have the kids make homemade plant markers out of popsicle sticks, or you can use small silver spoons and permanent markers as an added embellishment.

-Everyone who saw this DIY craft just loved them!
+Everyone who saw this DIY Mother’s Day craft just loved them!
 These would also make charming favors for a brunch or shower, or as a teacher appreciation gift.

 Because the teacups don’t have any drainage, they should be misted every other day to keep the herbs alive and fresh.
 A sunny kitchen windowsill is a great spot to enjoy them and to snip off a little sprig to use in your cooking.